Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Motivation

 Now we can rephrase the pairwise 2-simple minded completability property in terms of the brick labeling of $\tors \Lambda$.
 An algebra $\Lambda$ has the pairwise 2-simple minded completability property if whenever a semibrick pair $\D\sqcup \U[1]$ is not contained in the set of bricks labeling the upper and lower cover relations for some torsion class, there is a pair of bricks $S\in \D$ and $T[1] \in \U[1]$ such that no torsion class $\T$ has a lower cover relation labeled by $S$ and an upper cover relation labeled by $T$.

-The bricks which label only the upper (or only the lower) cover relations of a torsion class are characterized by a pairwise condition, namely each pair of bricks is hom-orthogonal.
+The bricks which label only the upper (or only the lower) cover relations of a torsion class are characterized by a pairwise condition, namely each pair of bricks is hom-orthogonal \cite{BCZ}.
+It also follows from the definition of a torsion class that if $S$ labels an upper cover relation and $T$ labels a lower cover relation, then $\Hom_\Lambda(S,T) = 0$.
 Therefore it is surprising that bricks which label a mixture of upper and lower covers do \emph{not} generally satisfy a pairwise condition.